lionelliang/code-from-stage/README.md

 ### Sipcom Asterisk Management Interface

-this is a Aterisk Management system by Zend php, it communicate with aterisk servers using webservice.
+Combination of project Sipcom and Sipmobile is a Aterisk Management system by Zend php, two project communicate with using webservice.
+Sipcom is used in server side to connect with Aterisk server and provide web interface for client side, note SipMobile

 ### Captures